 Since Oculus Rift S requires Windows 10 as an OS and as long as Project Scarlett will run using the Windows Core OS, there should be no issue with the two of them being compatible with each other.

 FAQ: Learn more about Project Scarlett and Xbox

-- Project Scarlett is Microsoft’s next-gen gaming console offering the following key features: AMD Zen 2 powered custom-developed processor, 8K graphics with 120Hz frame rates, ability to display live ray tracing, optical drive, graphics architecture based on Radeon RDNA and GDDR6 based RAM.
+Project Scarlett is Microsoft’s next-gen gaming console offering key features such as AMD Zen 2 powered custom-developed processor, 8K graphics with 120Hz frame rates, live ray tracing, graphicsarchitecture based on Radeon RDNA and GDDR6 based RAM.

-- No, the games designed for Scarlett will not work on the Xbox One and vice versa.
-Users having purchased Xbox One will be offered the possibility to jump on the Scarlett train and for a limited amount of time, there will be games made for both platforms.
+No, the games designed for Scarlett will not work on the Xbox One and vice versa.
+Users having purchased Xbox One will be offered the possibility to jump on the Scarlett train.

 Editor’s Note: This post was originally published in June 2019 and has been since revamped and updated in March 2020 for freshness, accuracy, and comprehensiveness.